serain/serain.github.io/_posts/2021-05-11-terraform-plan-rce.markdown

 ## Setup

 We'll assume there's a CI/CD pipeline for a repository that contains Infrastructure-as-Code.
-At some point after a PR is opened and before the PR has been accepted and merged to a protected branch, the CI/CD pipeline runs a `terraform init` followed by a `terraform plan` on the production infrastructure.
+At some point after a PR is opened and before the PR has been accepted and merged to a protected production branch, the CI/CD pipeline runs a `terraform init` followed by a `terraform plan` on the production infrastructure.
 People usually do this so you can see how a PR will affect production before it's merged.

 It's not rare for companies to encourage developers to submit a PR to an infrastructure repository for infrastructure they need.
 That PR will then be reviewed and merged by a member of an Ops team.
 In these cases, it could be that anyone in the company with access to the VCS can submit a PR to the infrastructure repository.